verronpro/docx-stamper/SECURITY.md

-# Security Policy
+# Security policy

-## Supported Versions
+## Supported versions

-Currently, only the latest version of our project is being supported with security updates.
+Security update provided only to the latest version of the project.

 | Version    | Supported          |
 |------------|--------------------|
 | Latest     | :white_check_mark: |
 | &lt; Older | :x:                |

-## Reporting a Vulnerability
+## Reporting a vulnerability

-If you have discovered a vulnerability in our project, we appreciate your help in disclosing it to us responsibly.
-Please avoid public disclosure of the issue until we've had a chance to address it.
+When discovering a vulnerability in the project, disclose it responsibly.
+Avoid public disclosure of the issue until it gets addressed.

 *Do NOT create GitHub issues for security vulnerabilities*.

-Instead, to ensure privacy and efficient communication, please email your findings directly to me at link:mailto: security@verron.pro[security@verron.pro].
+Instead, to ensure privacy and efficient communication, email findings directly to link:mailto: security@verron.pro[security@verron.pro].

-We will review your report and will communicate any updates or requests for additional information through the same channel.
-Your effort in helping us ensure the security of our project is greatly appreciated, and we will endeavor to acknowledge your report in a timely manner.
+Those will be viewed and answered through the same channel.
+Helping ensure the security of the project is appreciated, and will be acknowledged in a timely manner.